Convert EPI to KERNEL

 The KERNEL file extension, associated with Morphology Kernel Image, stands for "Kernel Image File".
 It defines structuring elements for morphological operations like erosion, dilation, opening, and closing in image processing.
 These operations are crucial for tasks such as image segmentation, object detection, and noise removal.
 Originating in the 1960s with mathematical morphology, the KERNEL file encapsulates the shape and size of the structuring element, influencing the results of these operations.

-Check the file preview quickly and use EPI to KERNEL tools if you need to change the conversion settings.
+Check the preview and configure EPI to KERNEL tools before proceeding.

 To change EPI format to KERNEL, upload your EPI file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your EPI file.
 Click on the convert button and wait for the convert to complete.
 Download the converted KERNEL file afterward.